25 Cognitive Biases That Explain the Irrational Behaviour of Consumers

 13. Framing Effect

-Why is a half-full cup better than a half-empty one?
+Why is a cup that is half full better than a cup that is half empty?

 Example